-Beaches and National Parks teeming with wildlife are a major highlight of One Ocean Expeditions’ new warm water voyages; ‘Central America Adventure‘ and ‘Central America Explorer‘.
-It’s not always what you see along the shores and skies, sometimes it’s what lingers under the surface that will be your most thrilling sight of the day.
-With these new warmer climates on the itinerary, One Ocean Expeditions is excited to add the activity of snorkelling to the agenda.
-Guided by our professional team of experts, jump into the salty waters of the Pacific Ocean or the Caribbean Sea and explore the underwater world of life ‘under the sea’.
+Beaches and National Parks teeming with wildlife are a major highlight of One Ocean Expeditions’ Central America Adventure itinerary.
+It’s not always what you see along the shores and skies, sometimes it’s what lingers just under the surface that will be your most thrilling sight of the day.
+With this warmer climate destination, One Ocean Expeditions is excited to have the activity of snorkelling on the agenda- the only itinerary to have the offering.
+Guided by our professional team of experts, jump into the salty waters of the Pacific Ocean and explore the underwater world of life ‘under the sea’.
 Here’s a look at a few highlights that you may glimpse within the azure waters of the ocean.

 Other Marine Animals

-With such a rich marine life in these areas, keep an eye out from the upper decks of the ship for dolphin or humpback whales as they frolic near the surface.
+With such a rich marine life in these areas, keep an eye out from the upper decks of the ship for dolphins or whales as they frolic near the surface.
 While scuba divers can be extremely lucky to catch a glimpse of small reef sharks, manatees or whale sharks, snorkellers will be underwater in much shallower depths, so encounters will more likely be smaller creatures such as seahorses, spiny reef lobsters or moray eels.

 From protected areas like Manual Antonio National Park in Costa Rica to the stunning Pearl Islands of Panama, the calm turquoise waters of the sea are so enticing that you’ll want to jump right in and float along the gentle currents of the shore.
 And with a clear enough view, you’ll be able to see all these amazing animals straight down to the bottom of the seafloor.